 NAMI Austin offers a variety of education programs designed to provide information, insight, and support to families, professionals, and individuals living with mental illness.
-Click here to see what participants are saying about our classes.

 Family-to-Family is a free, 12-week course for families, partners and friends of individuals with serious mental illness taught by trained NAMI family members and caregivers.
 The course focuses on the emotional responses families have to the trauma of mental illness, and many family members describe their experience in the program as life-changing.